Can You Say Enyaliopsis transvaalensis????

 The Entomology Primary Type Database, a searchable database with label data and more than 83,500 images representing 16,701 species, including Coleoptera, Diptera, Hymenoptera, Lepidoptera, and other Orders of insects, can be found at the project home page.

 The goal of the Biodiversity Heritage Library is to digitize the published literature of biodiversity held in major natural history museum libraries, botanical libraries and research institutions into one comprehensive web-based collection.
-The Ernst Mayr Library of the Museum of Comparative Zoology is one of ten conglomerate institutions involved in the project, which also includes the American Museum of Natural History (New York, NY), The Field Museum (Chicago, IL), Harvard University Botany Libraries (Cambridge, MA), Marine Biological Laboratory / Woods Hole Oceanographic Institution (Woods Hole, MA), Missouri Botanical Garden (St. Louis, MO), Natural History Museum (London, UK), The New York Botanical Garden (New York, NY), Royal Botanic Gardens, Kew (Richmond, UK) and the Smithsonian Institution Libraries (Washington, DC).
+The Ernst Mayr Library of the Museum of Comparative Zoology is one of ten conglomerate institutions involved in the project, which also includes the American Museum of Natural History, The Field Museum, Harvard University Botany Libraries, Marine Biological Laboratory/Oceanographic Institution, Natural History Museum (London, UK), Royal Botanic Gardens, Kew, and the Smithsonian Institution Libraries.

 MCZ Affiliates & Collaborators

 BHL — Biodiversity Heritage Library

 CBOL — Consortium for the Barcode of Life